Experts dampen bird flu fears

-Earlier this year, the virus ravaged Asia's poultry industry and jumped to humans in Vietnam and Thailand, with the death toll now at 27.
+Earlier this year, the bird flu ravaged Asia's poultry industry and jumped to humans in Vietnam and Thailand, killing 24 people.
 About 100 million chickens across the region were slaughtered to halt its spread.

 Thailand, the world's fourth-largest chicken exporter, slaughtered more than 40 million birds in its bid to eradicate the virus earlier this year.
 The virus killed eight people in that episode.